mdolab/dafoam/doc/source/Installation.rst

       - 1.2.1
       - 2.0.12

-To compile, you can just copy the code blocks in the following steps and run them on the terminal.
-NOTE: if a code block contains multiple lines, copy all the lines and run them on the terminal.
-The corresponding Dockerfile for this example is located at dafoam/doc/source/Dockerfile.
+To compile, you can just copy the code blocks in the following steps and run them on the terminal. **NOTE:** if a code block contains multiple lines, copy all the lines and run them on the terminal.
+The corresponding ``Dockerfile`` for this example is located at ``dafoam/doc/source/Dockerfile``.
+The entire compilation may take a few hours, the most time-consuming part is OpenFOAM.

 #. **Prerequisites**.
 Run this on terminal::